FlyingFathead/catgit/README.md

 **_`catgit` is a Python-based cli tool to dump out an entire directory structure or a git project in a `cat`-esque way or to pass it along into a text editor into a single file_**

-`catgit` is intended to display the contents of a Git project in a consolidated, readable format directly in your terminal or through a specified text editor.
+`catgit` is intended to display the contents of a git project (or any directory tree for that matter) in a consolidated, readable format directly in your terminal or through a specified text editor.
 It provides a quick overview of the project's structure, including ignored files based on your `.gitignore` settings, and can output all readable files sequentially.

 `catgit` supports direct dumps of an entire project's contents straight into your favorite text editor, i.e. to be passed along to a LLM assistant or such with the `--editor` flag.
 It can also be used to get the structural view of regular directories and their file contents, even if they're not Git repositories.